ed-jones/adaptive-vs-random-testing/README.md

-# csci318-group-project
+# CSCI318 Group Project
-This project implements ART and RT test case generation algorithms in order to determine which can more quickly detect a failure
+This project implements ART and RT test case generation algorithms in order to determine which can more quickly detect a failure.

 ## Setup
 1. Install Python^3.7 https://www.python.org/downloads/